 On Earth, humans experience the effects of gravity pulling on the human body which applies a constant force, or loading effect.
 This constant force is essential for building the healthy, strong bones we need on Earth.
 The force can be increased and bones can be made stronger by doing regular weight bearing physical activities such as jumping, walking, running or dancing.
 This is especially important when humans are young because this is when the skeleton is most responsive to exercise loading.
 Regular exercise done during youth will compensate for the expected bone loss that occurs as we grow older.

-In this activity your team will perform jump training with a rope, both while stationary and moving, to increase bone strength and to improve heart and other muscle endurance.
+In this activity, students will perform jump training with a rope to improve strength and endurance.

 - Improve movement skills and strength and endurance of the heart